-&lt;sup>92See Pettit, Republicanism: A Theory (n 90) 17-19; I Berlin, 'Two Concepts of Liberty' in I Berlin (eds), Liberty (Henry Hardy ed, 2nd ed, Oxford University Press 2002) 166; I Carter, 'Positive and Negative Liberty', The Stanford Encyclopedia of Philosophy (Spring 2022 Edition) https://plato.stanford.edu/archives/spr2022/entries/liberty-positive-negative/ accessed 5 August 2023.
+92 See Pettit (n 90) 17-19; I Berlin, 'Two Concepts of Liberty' in I Berlin, Liberty (Henry Hardy ed, 2nd ed, OUP 2002) 166; I Carter, 'Positive and Negative Liberty', The Stanford Encyclopedia of Philosophy (Spring 2022 Edition)

-&lt;sup>93See Q Skinner, 'Rethinking Political Liberty' 61 (2006) History Workshop Journal 156, 157; also P Pettit, 'Keeping Republican Freedom Simple: On a Difference with Quentin Skinner' 30 (2002) Political Theory 339, 341-2.
+93 See Q Skinner, 'Rethinking Political Liberty' 61 (2006) History Workshop Journal 156, 157; also P Pettit, 'Keeping Republican Freedom Simple: On a Difference with Quentin Skinner' 30 (2002) Political Theory 339, 341-2.

-Pettit, Republicanism: A Theory (n 90) 5.
+94 Pettit (n 90), 5.

-Bellamy, A Republican Europe of State (n 6) 62.

-one needs at home.
-Second, home Member States must support the active exercise of free movement resulting from the un-interfered choice to pursue personal or professional opportunities in other Member States.
-This is in good part through the discharge of the various enabling obligations identified in the case law and examined earlier in this Article.
-Third, where movement is prompted by disagreement on divisive ethical issues, for instance access to abortion, euthanasia, or surrogacy, home Member States must support the choice of the movers but also promote democratic confrontation on relevant issues so that they be addressed not only through the exit of the citizen-migrants, but also through the voice of both the citizen-settlers and the citizen-migrants.
+movement is for all citizens a free choice.
+Free movement must be on the one hand unimpeded and untaxed, in line with the Treaty-based obligations that have been discussed earlier.
+But on the other hand the home Member State must be a hospitable place where the citizen can find fulfilment of his or her educational, personal and professional aspirations.
+Only in this way the choice to inhabit the settler or the migrant side of the citizen divide can be a genuinely free one.
+In concrete terms, this requires three types of duties on the part of home Member States.
+First, it must mitigate the factors that can prompt movement as a forced choice.
+For instance, it must correct shortfalls in the social assistance and healthcare systems.
+To be clear, this does not mean eliminating all incentives to move on grounds of living in a Member State with a different social security or healthcare provision system.
+Citizens may genuinely have preferences for different recipes of state and service organization and may legitimately wish to contribute to a differently organized welfare system.
+This is an inherent consequence of open borders among Member States who retain autonomy in their fiscal and organizational choices.
+But home Member States ought to fix the faults in their systems of social and healthcare provision that rather than prompting movement out of choice, force it out of concern for not being able to access the services one needs at home.
+Second, home Member States must support the active exercise of free movement resulting of the un-interfered choice to pursue personal or professional opportunities in other Member States.
+This is in good part through the discharge of the various enabling obligations identifies in the case law and examined earlier in this article.
+Third, where movement is prompted by disagreement on divisive ethical issues, for instance access to abortion, euthanasia, surrogacy, home Member States must support the choice of the movers but also promote democratic confrontation on relevant issues so that they be addressed not only through the exit of the citizen-migrants, but also through the voice of both the citizen-settlers and the citizen-migrants.96

 This very last aspect links the duties of the state and those of the citizens.
 Non-domination between citizen-settlers and citizen-migrants requires that both groups treat free movement as a collective good and exercise their rights of participation with a view to protecting both its negative and positive side.
-Where the choices of citizen-migrants reflect societal divisions on ethical or economic choices, free movement creates an opportunity for debate that both citizen-settlers and citizen-migrants ought to embrace.
+Where the choices of citizen-migrants reflect societal divisions on ethical or economic choices, free movement creates an opportunity for debate that both citizen-settlers and citizen-migrants ought to embrace.97